anthonypz/Pomo/README.md

 **Tech used:** HTML, CSS, JavaScript, React, Tailwind CSS

-- React hooks, state, useEffect for counting down the timer using setInterval, and conditional rendering for displaying different text and activating/deacting buttons based on state

 This app was built with React for the interactive UI and Tailwind CSS for the styling.
 React hooks (useState and useEffect) were used to manage state and side effects.
 I used conditional rendering to display different text, insert class names to html elements, and deactivate buttons based on state.
 Tailwind CSS made styling a breeze because it allowed me to interate quickly without sacrificing customizability or design quality.

 ## Lessons Learned: